 - Why are they called Forgotten Australians?

-- I am over 25 years old, but was in an institution or foster home (out-of-home care) after 1990.
+- I was in an institution or foster home (out-of-home care) after 1990.
 Am I eligible for Wattle Place?

-If you were in a NSW institution or foster home after 1990, yes, you are eligible for support from Wattle Place.
-After 1990, you are not identified as a Forgotten Australian and therefore are not eligible for Federal Government funding, but the NSW Government funds support services for those who were under its responsibility after 1990.
+If you were in a New South Wales institution or foster home after 1990, you must be 26 or over to be eligible for support from Wattle Place.
+After 1990, you are not identified as a Forgotten Australian (and not eligible for Federal Government funding), but you are eligible for the New South Wales Government funded support service.
 Unfortunately, if you were fostered in a state other than NSW, you are not eligible for assistance from Wattle Place.
 Please check for services in your relevant state.

 - What is meant by “institutions”?

 Institutions, in the context of Wattle Place services, refer to orphanages, children’s homes, training schools, mission schools and other residential facilities where children lived together, separated from their parents, under the authority and responsibility of the Government.
-Placement of children in these institutions, and in foster placements under the responsibility of the Government is often referred to as “out-of-home care”.
+This includes those institutions run by religious entities.
+Placement of children in these institutions, and in foster placements under the responsibility of the Government is often referred to now as “out-of-home care”.

 - What does "out-of-home care" mean?